 Sharon (not her real name) left her community of twenty-five years to move 1500 miles to a new town, new state, and different culture ( New England vs. Texas) because her daughter insisted on it.
 Her daughter had her reasons: her mother was developing dementia and since she lived alone there was no way that the daughter could be confident that everything was okay with mom.
 The only way that she could manage was to have mom nearby where she could check in on her.
 It’s completely understandable.
 Nonetheless, I feel sad for Sharon who was taken from her familiar and comfortable life.

 Did she have to go?
 Probably.
 I don’t know how bad the dementia was.
 But it got me thinking about whether if Sharon had already had a home-mate with whom she shared housing, would she have been able to live in it longer?
+Who knows.
+Living in shared housing can provide many benefits for seniors, including the ability to age in place and have help in the home.

 What I do know is that having someone at home could be one way to comfort far-away children who might otherwise worry about mom or dad.
 A trusted home-mate provides another set of eyes and ears as well as the assurance that someone is there in an emergency.
 Children are less likely to push for relocation to their own area or into assisted living if they feel that their parent is safe and able to take care of themselves.